fmmmlee/Classfindr/README.md

 Eventually, a service that scrapes WWU's classfinder and offers a mirror database with more diverse and accessible tools.

 Current status: Just connected to AWS; I'll probably test with different school terms in order to confirm universal functionality and then work on optimizing for efficiency and logical structure before moving on to data analysis tools.
+I'll also need to write an API so others can access the DynamoDB database.

 ## Current ToDo:
 - Add constraints for requests to WWU servers (possibly in a separate client file)